 Overview

 The Office of Health Care Affordability (OHCA) is working with health plans, hospitals, and physician organizations to highlight examples of cost-reducing strategies – efforts to reduce cost while improving or maintaining quality – that have demonstrated results.
-OHCA interviewed health care entities and stakeholders across California to identify strategies that reduce overall system costs and are sustainable for the entity to implement and maintain.
-These strategies can be a resource to support health care entities in meeting OHCA’s health care spending growth targets.
+OHCA invites health care entities and stakeholders across California to share strategies that help reduce overall system costs and are sustainable for the entity to implement and maintain.
+These strategies can be a resource to support health care entities in meeting OHCA’s health care spending targets.

 OHCA did not independently verify information about strategies and results provided by health care entities.
 OHCA does not endorse any specific health care entity or strategy.
 OHCA has identified these as helpful examples of cost-reducing strategies that can be a resource to health care entities.